methurston/SatPassAvailability/README.md

-# SatTrack
+# Sat Pass Availability
-Under documented and tested idea where a user can find out if an amateur radio satellite pass is going to occur when the user (location) is available.
+Under documented and barely tested proof of concept where a user can find out if an amateur radio satellite pass is going to occur when the user (location) is available.

 There are 3 main data objects.